CybercentreCanada/assemblyline-service-pefile/README.md

+# This module has been deprecated in favor of [PE](https://github.com/CybercentreCanada/assemblyline-service-pe)

 # PEFile Service

 This Assemblyline service runs the PEFile application against windows executables.

-**NOTE**: This service does not require you to buy any licence and is preinstalled and working after a default installation
+**NOTE**: This service does not require you to buy any licence

 ## Execution